Charleygrossman/simecon/README.md

 *system*."

 ##### Notes
+Implementing *trader*, *accountant* and *banker* services outright is shortsighted and incomplete.
-What are the processes, which drive markets, which cause *traders* to trade?
+What are the processes, which drive markets, which cause traders to trade?

+**Goal**: To understand and implement *processes* which drive the services.
+This begs the engineering question; What is the interface between a process and a service?

 ##### Todo
 - [] Three *trader* services with inventories and capital that make trades with